SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Block, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of December 12, 2022 - (NYSE: SQ)

-NEW YORK , Oct.
-19, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Block, Inc..
+NEW YORK, Oct.
+26, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Block, Inc..

 Shareholders who purchased shares of SQ during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.